AndreaH28/PredPotS/README.md

 # PredPotS

-PredPotS is a web application designed to predict one electron reduction potential in aqueous enviroment using machine learning models trained on chemical data.
+**PredPotS** is a web application designed to predict one electron reduction potential in aqueous enviroment using machine learning models trained on chemical data.

-## Web Application

 The live web app is available here:
 [PredPotS Web Application](https://predpots.ttk.hu/)

-> The web app uses pretrained, saved ML models to provide fast and reliable predictions.

 ## This GitHub Repository